Teenager Thompson, veteran Pak lead Wie by one

 Wie also has designs on the trophy after a solid 71 that included just two birdies and one bogey.

-Her career achievements are not yet commensurate with her fame -- the 24-year-old from Hawaii has just two LPGA victories -- but she finally looks on the verge of fulfilling her promise after struggling with injuries and a loss of confidence.
+Her career achievements are not yet commensurate with her fame, because the 24-year-old has just two LPGA victories, but she finally seems on the verge of fulfilling her promise after struggling at times with injuries and a loss of confidence.

 “It’s fun being in contention.
-Two days is a long way to go but at the same time I am very excited,” said Wie.
+Two days is a long way to go but at the same time I am very excited,” said Wie, who finished one shot back at this event seven years ago.

 “It felt good to start with a birdie.
 After that I just couldn’t get anything going but I held on (and) I‘m happy with 71.”